al1brn/geonodes/doc/g.md

     node = Group("Deform Function", geometry=Mesh.Cube(), position = nd.position, parameter = 3.14)
 ```

-The clas G provides a functional interface for the node.
+The class G provides a functional interface for the node.
 You simply use the snake case version
 of the node name:

 ``` python